Reason #1: 5% cash back

 The Freedom gives you a 5% cash back rebate on multiple categories that change every three months.
 There's a limit to the spending that qualifies for 5% cash back, but it's quite high (up to $1,500 in category spending per quarter when you enroll).
 This means, if you maximize the categories, you can earn 5% on up to $6,000 of your spending every year.

-With the Chase Freedom, you need to enroll each quarter to receive 5 percent back – but Chase allows you to set up email or text reminders so you don't forget.
+You need to enroll each quarter to receive 5 percent back – but Chase allows you to set up email or text reminders so you don't forget.

 The 5% cash back categories for 2016 reward cardmembers for spending in practical, everyday purchase categories.